Jackson, Kentucky

 Jackson is a home rule-class city in Breathitt County, Kentucky, United States, and its county seat.
 The population was 2,237 at the 2020 census.
 It was the home of the Jackson Academy, which became Lees College.

 History

 Upon the creation of Breathitt County in 1839, local landowner Simon Cockrell Sr. donated 10 acre to serve as its seat of government.
 The community was originally known as Breathitt, Breathitt Town, or Breathitt Court House after the county, but upon its incorporation as a city by the Kentucky Assembly in 1843, it was renamed Jackson to honor former U.S. president Andrew Jackson.

-Local feuds led the national press to publish stories about Jackson and "Bloody Breathitt": state troops were dispatched twice in the 1870s and again in 1903 – after the assassination of U.S. Commissioner James B. Marcum on the courthouse steps – to restore order.
+Local feuds led the national press to publish stories about Jackson and "Bloody Breathitt".
+In fact, state troops were dispatched twice in the 1870s and again in 1903 – after the assassination of U.S. Commissioner James B. Marcum on the courthouse steps – to restore order.

 The Kentucky Union Railroad reached the city in 1891, and Jackson boomed until the Louisville and Nashville Railroad continued the line on to Hazard in 1912.
 A fire on Halloween, 1913, burned down much of the town.